 The Carl D. Perkins Career and Technical Education Improvement Act, P.L.
 109-270, was passed by Congress and signed into law by the President in August 2006.
 The purpose of the law is to “help develop more fully the academic, career and technical skills of secondary and postsecondary students,” and to “assist students in meeting (the challenging academic and technical) standards, including preparation for high-skill, high-wage or high-demand occupations in current or emerging professions.

 To receive Carl Perkins funds, eligible postsecondary technical colleges must have a completed and approved local plan and funding application.
 The Technical College System of Georgia distributes Carl Perkins federal funds to eligible postsecondary technical colleges within Georgia.
 Southwest Georgia makes Perkins Plans available to the public by posting approved plans on its website.
+The FY 2015 Perkins Improvement Plan can be viewed as follows: Perkins Plan: FY 2015.
 The Perkins Five-Year Plan is in effect.
 It can be viewed as follows: Perkins Plan FY 2009 - FY 2013.
 Previous Perkins Plans may be viewed as follows: Perkins Plan: FY 2012, Perkins Plan FY 2007 – FY 2008 and Perkins IV Transition Plan – FY 2008.
 Southwest Georgia Technical College met Perkins Benchmark expectations for data years 2012 and 2013; thus no Perkins Plans were required by TCSG for the College for FY 2013 and FY 2014.

 For More Information Contact